 The diagram for pattern 4 will have 6 groups instead of 4, but with a similar distribution of 0 and nonzero probabilities.

-For questions or comments regarding ampute or the amputation methodology, contact Rianne Schouten.
+or the amputation methodology, contact Rianne Schouten.
 Find her contact details here.

 News!
-Multivariate amputation is now available in Python as well; in library pyampute.
+Multivariate amputation is now available in Python as well; in library pyampute

 Brand, Jaap.
 1999.
 “Development, Implementation and Evaluation of Multiple Imputation Strategies for the Statistical Analysis of Incomplete Data Sets.”
 PhD thesis.